datatrail-jhu/09_dataanalysis/manuscript/07_prediction_ml.md

 Additionally, here we're using a single variable (height) to model age.
 Clearly, there are other variables (such as a child's sex) that could affect this prediction.
 Often, regression models will include multiple predictor variables that will improve prediction accuracy of the outcome variable.

-#### Random Forest
+#### Classification and Regression Trees (CART)

-Alternatively, when trying to predict a **categorical variable**, you'll want to look at classification methods, such as using a **random forest** for prediction.
-While not the *only* classification method for machine learning, random forests are commonly used for prediction of categorical variables.
+Alternatively, when trying to predict a **categorical variable**, you'll want to look at classification methods, rather than regression (which is for continuous variables).
+In these cases you may consider using a **classification and regression tree (CART)** for prediction.
+While not the *only* classification method for machine learning, CARTs are a basic and commonly-used approach to prediction for categorical variables.

-Conceptually, when using a random forest for prediction, a **decision tree** is generated from the training data.
+Conceptually, when using a CART for prediction, a **decision tree** is generated from the training data.
 A decision tree branches the data based on variables within the data.
 For example, if we were trying to predict an individual's education level, we would likely use a dataset with information about many different people's income level, job title, and the number of children they have.
 These variable would then be used to generate the tree.

 For example, maybe the first branch would separate individuals who make less than 40,000 dollars a year.
 All of those in the training data who made less than 40K would go down the left-hand branch, while everyone else would go down the right-hand branch.